| Title: | Complex Hierarchy Questions in Network Meta-Analysis |

 position.

-The condition fn = "retainOrder"
+The condition fn = "retainOrder" checks whether a specific

 order of two or more treatments is retained anywhere in the